fallmo/obc-watcher/readme.md

 # OBC-WATCHER

-Watches ObjectBucketClaims with the label `pending-bind-alert=true` and sends an amqp message when it becomes bound to an ObjectBucket
+Watches ObjectBucketClaims with the label provided by `LABEL_KEY` env or `pending-bind-alert` with value of `true` and sends an amqp message when it becomes bound to an ObjectBucket